xyproto/mixorama/README.md

 # Mixorama

-The `mixorama` package provides different ways of mixing `[]int16` audio samples.

-A couple of different mixing strategies are provided: linear summation, weighted summation and Root Mean Square (RMS).
+The `mixorama` package provides several ways of manipulating and mixing `[]int16` audio samples, including linear summation, weighted summation, and Root Mean Square (RMS) mixing.
+Additionally, it provides functions for loading and saving `.wav` files, padding audio samples, applying low-pass filtering, and normalizing the audio signal.

-* NOTE: this package is experimental and a work in progress!
+* NOTE: This package is experimental and a work in progress!

 ## Functions

+### Mixing Functions

-### `func LinearSummation(samples ...[]int16) ([]int16, error)`
+#### `func LinearSummation(samples ...[]int16) ([]int16, error)`
 - **Description**:
     - This function adds multiple audio samples together.
-It automatically clamps the sum to ensure that it stays within the valid range of `int16` values, thus avoiding overflow and distortion.
+It automatically clamps the sum to ensure that it stays within the valid range of `int16` values, avoiding overflow and distortion.
 - **Parameters**:
     - `samples`: A variable number of slices where each slice contains `int16` audio samples.
 - **Returns**: